 We are now calling for extended abstracts on work in progress that may be of interest to the grammatical inference community.

 You will get the opportunity to present and discuss your work in progress at ICGI in Rabat, Morocco, July 10-13th.
-Extended abstracts of work in progress will not appear in the proceedings (as they will not be formally peer reviewed), but will be available on the website.

 - Abstract submission deadline: June 10, 2023